 Employers like when job-seekers say, "I've done some research on your company and would like to know more about [...]."
 Here are a few tips to help you get a head start:

-Visit each employment event website (CDC’s events are listed here) read about attending employers.
+Visit each employment event website (Career Corner’s events are listed here) read about attending employers.

 Determine if any employers match your career interests (we’re back to your self-assessment!) and if you match their needs.
 If you find a match with even one attending employer, you have a very good reason to attend!